 Homemade Energy Bars

-Today I want to offer you a crunchy breakfast or an energetic snack, my homemade bars.
+Today I want to propose a crunchy breakfast or an energetic snack, my homemade bars.

-dried fruit, banana puree, and pieces of dried fruit.
+dried fruit, banana puree, and pieces of nuts.

 Homemade energy bars are also great for those who engage in intense physical activity.

-Easy to make and convenient to carry, you can eat them before your workout to find the right grit and energy.
+Easy to make and convenient to carry, you can consume them before your workout to find the right grit and energy.

-I decided to make them at home so I can control the amount of nutrients and especially sugars which, if excessive, contribute to overweight and obesity.
+I thought of making them at home so I can control the amount of nutrients and especially sugars, which, if excessive, contribute to the onset of overweight and obesity.

 designed for you: